MatthiasWM/newt_dongle/Firmware/PiPico/README.md

 ### Pipes

+(move this chapter elsewhere)

-This is a firmware for a microcontroller that connects an Aeple Newton MessagePad (MP2x00, eMate300) to the modern outside world over USB-C.
+This is a firmware for a microcontroller that connects an Apple Newton MessagePad (MP2x00, eMate300) to the modern outside world over USB-C.
 Wifi and Bluetooth are planned, but not implemented yet.